Policies

 A policy is a collection of one or more statements that enforce fine-grained access control for the users of an organization.
 Written in the Cedar policy language, policy statements at StrongDM can be written by admins to use user context and actions to determine whether they can perform the actions they’re trying to perform, and insert additional requirements as needed.

 Access granted through roles or requests allow you to control who can access resources through StrongDM, but those grants are either allowed or disallowed with no further granularity.
-Policies augment that basic access and allow you to set up conditions for access or for the use of particular commands on a resource, based on known contextual information about the user, such as their device trust status, their location, the specific action they’re attempting, or the resource they’re attempting it on.
+Policies augment that basic access and allow you to set up conditions for access or for the use of particular commands on a resource, based on known contextual information about the user, such as their device trust status, their location, the specific action they’re attempting, the resource they’re attempting it on, and even the date or time at which they’re attempting to connect.
 You can trigger a policy with this information, and then forbid access or particular actions, ask for justification for the action to be logged, or even require further authentication steps.

 Policies can specify everything that StrongDM users are permitted or forbidden to do, including: